dqrobotics/matlab/CONTRIBUTING.md

 ## Case 1 (Common cases)

-- If your modifications pass all tests, Prof. Bruno Adorno and Prof. Murilo Marinho will review all the changes and they will accept them after all necessary adjustments if any.
+- If your modifications pass all tests, a designated member of our team will review all the changes and they will accept them after all necessary adjustments if any.

 ## Case 2 (Very rare cases)